 We are surprised to let our spirit go in this endless space that is offered to us.
 It is not a question here of following the logic of a tale or of projecting oneself into a story.
 As one goes deeper into the experience, it becomes clear that the technique of 3D scans of historical monuments used to produce this film is by no means an end in itself.
 It is an unexpected tool used to create a new dramaturgy that teleports the viewer inside oneself. – La Bible Urbain

 “Liquid Architecture” is a forty-five minute immersive audio-visual performance created and performed by Michael Dean and Patrick Trudeau with collaboration from visual programmer Ehsan Rezaie.
 Based on the re-representation of Light Detection and Ranging (LiDAR) system data, immense real-world structures and environments are represented in a highly digitized form.
-The work exposes a fierce contrast of values, juxtaposing waning traditions with a mirage of new technological developments.
-Generative performance techniques are a primary focus, resulting in unique performances.
-Using the natural world to imitate digitalism, the work responds to the ‘post-digital’ aesthetic.
+The work is inspired by Marcus Novak’s 1991 publication of “Liquid Architectures Cyberspace”.

 The work addresses the current climate of audio-visual performance: